Scholarships

 KU scholarships

 Unless otherwise noted, KU provides four-year renewable scholarships to eligible freshmen who submit a complete application by the priority scholarship deadline of Dec.
-1. Tiers are primarily based on the overall GPA on a 4.0 scale that most benefits a student at time of application.
-Recipients receive written notification within seven to 10 days of admission.
+1. Scholarships are based on a student's overall GPA on a 4.0 scale (weighted or unweighted) at the time of application.
+Recipients receive written notification of their scholarship eligibility at the time of admission.

 An incoming fall freshman or transfer student can defer a scholarship for one year, or until they attend another college, university, or community college.
 Any change in residency or resident tuition rates may also impact eligibility for a scholarship.